Employer branding

 What it looks like: Five to seven stages.
 Week-long gaps between rounds.
 A rushed offer at the end.
 Weekly decision meetings that add another week of waiting.
 The candidate takes the faster offer.

 The fix: Benchmark against four or fewer stages and roughly two weeks from application to offer.
-Compress early screening—use async screening so your team can review every applicant without phone-screening all of them.
-AI-assisted summaries and match scores help you figure out who's worth talking to, fast.
+Compress early screening, use candidate screening software like Truffle so your team can review every candidate without phone-screening all of them.
 Measure stage-to-stage time and make decisions within 24 hours of each interview block.
 Speed signals seriousness.

 3. Poor communication

-What it looks like: Candidates get bounced between recruiter, coordinator, and hiring manager.
+What it looks like: Candidates get bounced between recruiter, coordinator, and recruiting leader.
 Questions get asked twice.
 Timelines shift without explanation.
 Nobody owns the relationship.

-The fix: Assign one owner per candidate and commit to a specific update cadence—every 48 hours, even if the update is "still scheduling."
-Before each stage, send a quick note on what to expect: duration, format, who they'll meet, and what's being evaluated.
-Consistent, structured screening in the early rounds helps here—when everyone on your team reviews the same transcripts and summaries, candidates stop getting conflicting signals.
+The fix: Assign one owner per candidate and commit to a specific update cadence, every 48 hours, even if the update is "still scheduling."
+Before each stage, send a quick note or interview schedule that includes what to expect: duration, format, who they'll meet, and what's being evaluated.
+Consistent, structured screening in the early rounds helps here, when everyone on your team reviews the same transcripts and summaries, candidates stop getting conflicting signals.

 4. Role scope or growth path doesn't match expectations